Birkenstab/SSH-Pong/README.md

 # SSH-Pong
-Connect to a ssh server and play Pong
+Connect to a SSH server and play Pong

-Uses Node for the ssh server but the game is written in C
+Uses Node for the SSH server but the game is written in C

 ## Demo
 Connect to pong.birkenstab.de via SSH: